-- comes within section 19 or 23G(2); and (c) - is a matter over which the principal has the capacity to (d) exercise control, but this subsection does not prevent the making of a written agreement as mentioned in section 23G(3).
+- (c) comes within section 19 or 23G(2); and - (d) is a matter over which the principal has the capacity to exercise control,

-- (6) A purported waiver by a contractor of a right that arises directly or indirectly under this section is void. - Nothing in this section derogates from (7) - the duties of the principal to the contractor; or (a) - (b) the duties of the contractor to any person employed or engaged by the contractor.
+- (6) A purported waiver by a contractor of a right that arises directly or indirectly under this section is void. - (7) Nothing in this section derogates from - (a) the duties of the principal to the contractor; or - (b) the duties of the contractor to any person employed or engaged by the contractor.